Support Groups and Social Support - Topic Overview

 list of these groups.

 - Search the Internet.
-Forums, e-mail lists,
+Forums, email lists,

 and chat rooms let you read messages from others and leave your own messages.

 You can exchange stories, let off steam, and ask and answer questions.
+But these websites are often not monitored by professionals, so you may find inaccurate information, which can increase your anxiety.